 For a seemingly simple question, the answer can be quite complex.
 The short answer is, it depends.
 I am not an immigration lawyer, but I am quite familiar with nonprofits.
-Current immigration regulations will allow an H-1B visa holder to "work" for anyone other than the employer(s) who sponsored their H-1B visa.
+Current immigration regulations will not allow an H-1B visa holder to "work" for anyone other than the employer(s) who sponsored their H-1B visa.
 Many people who ask this question are quick to state that they will be unpaid volunteers, but, surprisingly, this does not necessarily make a difference.
 The question is also whether the H-1B visa holder will nonetheless be performing "work" for the nonprofit.

 Generally speaking, the United States Citizenship and Immigration Services (USCIS) considers any type of engagement for which somebody, under normal circumstances, would be paid as "work."
 So, for example, if an H1-B visa holder volunteered to help at a nonprofit arts function moving around stage props for a free public performance, that would not be considered work, but if he or she ran the nonprofit as it's Executive Director, then that's another story.
 Ordinarily, the position of Executive Director is a paid position and one of significant day-to-day responsibility for managing the affairs of the nonprofit.
 Therefore, that position or a similar leadership position as an officer would probably be considered "work" even though the H-1B visa holder was not actually paid.
 Would an unpaid Board member?
 I think you can see the gray area.